lunatech-labs/lunatech-beginner-quarkus-course/slides/05-webservices.md

 * Added a POST endpoint with validation of JSON body
 * Generated an OpenAPI spec and seen how to access Swagger UI
 * Hooked up a React frontend to our HIQUEA application
-* Seen how to pass @ConfigProperty values through our code
+* Seen how to use Bean Validation for REST endpoint validation